Accessible and technically up to date

 The game was developed exclusively for 21 iPad Minis and can only be played on site after prior booking.

-AR snake Sisssi guides visitors through the State Archaeological Collection along nine stations.
+AR snake ‘Sisssi’ leads you through the exhibition along nine stops.
 At each stop there are historical puzzles and tasks to solve.
-For example, the aim is to prevent an outbreak of plague, decipher cryptic inscriptions or rebuild a destroyed column.
-The AR archaeologists are supported by two other characters – a Persian and a Greek mask, both of which are part of the permanent exhibition.
+For example, the aim is to prevent an outbreak of plague, decipher cryptic inscriptions on a sacred stone or rebuild a destroyed column.
+Two other characters in the form of historical masks support the visitors.

 The game is running splendidly and the response has been overwhelmingly positive.